coredns/coredns.io/content/blog/how-to-add-plugins.md

 ~~~
 First you see that we're using `caddy.RegisterPlugin` which makes perfectly sense, because
 CoreDNS uses the [Caddy](https://caddyserver.com) server framework.
 The first argument is the name
-of the directive as used in the Corefile.
+of the *plugin* as used in the Corefile.

 The `ServerType` is "dns" because CoreDNS is a DNS server; Caddy supports HTTP servers as well.
 The
 `Action` is the name of the setup function that takes care of the parsing of the Corefile.
 Its job